Reproductive Clinical Science Master's Program Admissions Requirements

 - International students, or applicants whose native language is not English, must take the TOEFL and receive a score equal to or greater than 550 for the paper-based test, or 213 for the computer-based test, or 80 for the iBT exam.

 The application portal for the next cohort begins midsummer (July).
 Applications received will be considered based on merit and space availability.
 The program reviews applications during two phases: early admissions deadline is October 15 and regular admissions deadline is December 15.
 The program reserves the right to alter or extend the application deadline and implement a rolling admissions structure at the end of December to accommodate late applications, contact the program office for information about application after the end of December.
 Competitive applicants will be invited to interview in an online meeting space that will be provided via email.
 The interview process will take place approximately 3 weeks after the application deadline.
 Applications will be reviewed during admissions committee meetings scheduled after the applications are completed and supporting documents have been received.
 Students will be notified of the admissions committee decision soon after.
 Students who plan to seek financial aid are advised to submit their applications as early as possible.
 Upon acceptance into the program, a $300 non-refundable matriculation fee (which will be credited towards the first semester's tuition) is required to secure class placement.

 Official transcripts, scores, and supportive application documents should be mailed to the Office of Admissions and Enrollment for Health Professions at the address below.
 If you experience technical difficulties or related problems in completing your online application, please contact:

 Office of Admissions and Enrollment

 Norfolk, VA 23507-1607

-Students are required to attend two 5-day Residential Courses at the EVMS campus in Norfolk Virginia.
-In the first year, it is at the end of the summer session the last week in July.
+Students are required to attend two 5-day to 7-day Residential Courses at the EVMS campus in Norfolk Virginia.
+In the first year, it is in the third week in July.
 In the second year, it is held during the third week in June.

 This website reflects current program information, including admissions criteria and curricula.
 Information is subject to change.